How we are becoming a more diverse and inclusive organization

 Diversity, equity and inclusion inside GSK

 We expect our organization to represent the population we serve by leveraging qualified, talented individuals who represent a variety of ethnicities, genders, disabilities, ages and sexual orientations.
+When our workforce reflects the patients and communities we serve, we gain perspective and insight internally to deliver informed and improved outcomes.
 For our most senior roles we start with a diverse shortlist of qualified candidates, including ethnically diverse representation (defined by country).
-We set an aspirational goal here in the US.
-For roles at the vice president level and above, we expect an ethnically diverse representation of at least 30% by 2025.
+In the US, we set a diversity aspiration at the VP level of at least 30% by 2025.
+We exceeded our expectations three years ahead of schedule.

 We have set appropriate and ambitious aspirations for ethnic diversity in our US Early Talent Program for apprentices and graduate trainees.
 Working closely with our employee resource groups, we launched the Accelerating Difference - Ethnic Diversity development program.
 This effort supports employees by enhancing their strengths and addressing any development gaps through individual and group coaching and sponsorship.